 Slice the quesadillas into strips about 1/2″ wide.

-To assemble: Place the ramen noodles in a bowl, ladle in birria, top with soft-boiled eggs and quesadilla strips, and garnish with desired toppings.
+To assemble: Place the ramen noodles in a bowl then ladle the birria overtop.
+Crown with soft-boiled eggs and quesadilla strips and garnish with desired toppings.
 Serve warm.

 Refrigerate in an airtight container for up to four days.

-If you make this birria ramen w/ quesadilla strips I’d love your feedback.
+If you make this birria ramen with quesadilla strips I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 1 large egg